1. Home

 8/10

-The Dacia Duster has always been great at offering practicality, value and even a modicum of off-road nouse, but with the arrival of the latest version, it's even quite stylish.
-The chunky looks of the new Duster make for arguably the most desirable thing we've ever seen from Dacia, and yet, the price is still very reasonable.
+The Dacia Duster has always been great at offering practicality, value and even a modicum of off-road chops, and with the arrival of the latest version, it's even quite stylish.
+The chunky looks of the new Duster make for arguably the most desirable car we've ever seen from Dacia, and yet, the price is still very reasonable.

-The starting point is still under £20,000, and even if you plump for a fancier trim level, you won't be spending much.
-It's also more practical than before, with the boot space going up from 445 litres to 517.
+The starting point is around £22,000, and even if you plump for a fancier trim level, you won't be spending all that much.
+It's also more practical than before, with the boot space going up from 445 litres to 517 litres.
 Just bear in mind that the Hybrid models have a bit less, as does the bi-fuel LPG model to accommodate the extra fuel tank.

 2. Dacia Jogger